addiscent/vagrant-docker-aws/README.md

       $ vagrant reload

-##### Port Forwarding
+#### Port Forwarding
-If you wish to run an NGINX server or an experimental Rails project inside the _vagrantbox_, read _Vagrant's_ documentation about _Port Forwarding_, so you can view HTTP pages using your web browser, served from the _vagrantbox_.
-Learn to do an easy modification to the _Vagrantfile_, and _walla_ (sic), you've got a quickly-installable and easily-discardable local web-server which uses any port you choose, (within constraints) : https://www.vagrantup.com/docs/networking/forwarded_ports.html
+If you wish to run a server or app inside _vagrantbox_ which does port IO, such as an NGINX server or a Rails thin web-server, you must configure _Port Forwarding_ on _vagrantbox_.
+For a complete discussion, see _Vagrant's_ documentation about _Port Forwarding_ : https://www.vagrantup.com/docs/networking/forwarded_ports.html

-To support _php-server-mon-sys_ project, (https://github.com/addiscent), the _Vagrantfile_ contains a directive which forwards _port 28684_ on the _VagrantBox_ to _port 28684_ on the host.
+To support _php-server-mon-sys_ project, (https://github.com/addiscent), the _Vagrantfile_ contains a directive which forwards _port 28684_ on the _vagrantbox_ to _port 28684_ on the host.

 If port forwarding is required for your project, the following _Vagrantfile_ directive is used to configure it.
 If port forwarding is not needed for your project, you may remove the directive, by either "commenting it out", or deleting it.